Ferguson Law Firm is an Experienced Wrongful Death Law Firm

-North Carolina General Statutes Section 28A-18-2 says, “When the death of a person is caused by a wrongful act, neglect or default of another, such as would, if the injured person had lived, have entitled the injured person to an action for damages therefore, the person or corporation that would have been so liable, and or her the personal representatives or collectors of the person or corporation that would have been so liable, shall be liable to an action for damages, to be brought by the personal representative or collector of the decedent; and this notwithstanding the death, and although the wrongful act, neglect or default, causing the death, amounts in law to a felony.”
+North Carolina General Statutes Section 28A-18-2 says, “When the death of a person is caused by a wrongful act, neglect or default of another, such as would, if the injured person had lived, have entitled the injured person to an action for damages therefore, the person or corporation that would have been so liable, and the personal representatives or collectors of the person or corporation that would have been so liable, shall be liable to an action for damages, to be brought by the personal representative or collector of the decedent; and this notwithstanding the death, and although the wrongful act, neglect or default, causing the death, amounts in law to a felony.”

 In other words, if someone is injured and would be entitled to compensation by the party responsible, the same applies if the injured person dies, except then, it is the heirs or personal representative who would seek to file for damages.
 It sounds complicated, but let Attorney Bob Ferguson use his years of experience to assist you through this difficult process.

 Pursuant to the North Carolina General Statute, heirs or personal representative(s) may be entitled to:

 - Expenses for care, treatment and hospitalization incident to the injury resulting in death;

 - Compensation for pain and suffering of the decedent;

 - The present monetary value of the decedent to the persons entitled to receive the damages recovered, including but not limited to compensation for the loss of the reasonably expected;

 a. net income of the decedent,